-Click 🔮 button and set alarm response actions.
+Click button and set alarm response actions.

-3. Click Trigger Channel tab and select one or more channels which will start to record/capture or become
+3. Click Trigger Channel tab and select one or more channels which will start to record/capture or become full-screen monitoring when motion alarm is triggered, and click Apply to save the settings.

-Figure 8.2 Set Trigger Camera of Motion Detection
+Figure 8.
+2 Set Trigger Camera of Motion Detection

-- 4. Set up arming schedule of the channel. - 1) Select Arming Schedule tab to set the arming schedule of handling methods for the motion detection. - 2) Choose one day of a week and up to eight time periods can be set within each day. - 3) Click Apply to save the settings - Note: Time periods shall not be repeated or overlapped.
+- 4. Set up arming schedule of the channel. - 1) Select Arming Schedule tab to set the arming schedule of handling methods for the motion detection. - 2) Choose one day of a week and up to eight time periods can be set within each day. - 3) Click Apply to save the settings